 Dawn Boultwood, Dip.
 Couns, MBACP

-I am a qualified, BACP-registered, person-centred counsellor offering online and telephone appointments from my office in Ewell Village, Epsom.
+I am a qualified, BACP-registered, person-centred counsellor offering online and telephone appointments.
 I offer a warm, supportive, empathic and non-judgemental safe space within which we can confidentially identify, explore and understand the specific issues that are troubling you and work together to resolve them.

 Are you struggling with life's challenges?

 People come to counselling for many reasons.
-With our world changing daily because of the ongoing Coronavirus pandemic, the impact of our ‘new normal’ – including social distancing, health worries, bereavements and financial concerns – on top of our ‘everyday’ concerns can leave us feeling overwhelmed by life, alone, alienated, anxious and full of uncertainty.
+With our world changing daily because of the ongoing Coronavirus pandemic, the impact of our ‘new normal’ – including family issues, parental and work-related burnout, social distancing, health worries, bereavements, and financial concerns – on top of our ‘everyday’ worries can leave us feeling sad, overwhelmed by life, alone, alienated, anxious and full of uncertainty.
 Talking to a trained professional can help to process these emotions and make them feel more manageable.
 As the saying goes, talking helps.

-I have worked with people who have come to therapy for many different reasons including: anxiety, generalised anxiety disorder, panic attacks, panic disorder, stress, depression, feelings of sadness, low mood, low self-esteem, unwanted thoughts or fears, bereavement, fertility problems, relationship problems, work-related issues, accident/illness, and difficulty coping with a past event.
+I have worked with people who have come to therapy for many different reasons including: anxiety, generalised anxiety disorder, panic attacks, panic disorder, stress, depression, feelings of sadness, low mood, low self-confidence, low self-esteem, unwanted thoughts or fears, bereavement, fertility problems, relationship problems, family, issues, parental burnout, work-related issues, work burnout, accident/illness, and difficulty coping with a past event.
 All these challenges can make life feel overwhelming, all can seem hopeless, you can feel alone, lost, trapped, directionless, stressed and anxious.

 How counselling can help